FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Related Work

-\textbf{Data Movement Optimizations for GNNs.} Previous work has shown that data movement is the bottle-neck for GNN mini-batch training on large graphs.
-And when using different ways of graph partitioning~\cite{metis,gnntier,distdgl} and data placement~\cite{p3,gnnlab,pytorch-direct}, this data movement can be reduced under various training settings.
-For instance, DistDGL~\cite{distdgl} replicates high-degree nodes, together with sparse embedding updates, to reduce the communication workload for distributed training.
-And MariusGNN~\cite{mariusgnn} addresses the scenario of out-of-core training, reducing data swaps between disk and CPU memory by reordering training samples for better locality. \system's selective historical embedding method is orthogonal with DistDGL and MariusGNN, and can potentially be applied to them.
+\para{System Optimizations for GNNs.} Previous work has shown that data movement is the bottleneck for GNN mini-batch training on large graphs.
+By using smart graph partitioning~\cite{metis,gnntier,distdgl,bgl} and data placement~\cite{p3,gnnlab,pytorch-direct,dsp}, this cost can be reduced under various training settings.
+For example, DistDGL~\cite{distdgl} replicates high-degree nodes, together with sparse embedding updates, to reduce the communication workload for distributed training.
+DSP~\cite{dsp} stores node features and graph structure in a distributed way on GPUs to fully utilize NVlink bandwidth.\margin{5-1} MariusGNN~\cite{mariusgnn} addresses the scenario of out-of-core training, reducing data swaps between disk and CPU memory by reordering training samples for better locality. \system's selective historical embedding method is orthogonal to both DistDGL and MariusGNN, and can potentially be combined with them.
+Other systems, such as GNNLab~\cite{gnnlab} and NextDoor~\cite{nextdoor}, utilize GPUs to accelerate the graph sampling process.
+These techniques are complementary to \system{} which optimizes feature loading.

-\textbf{Training with Staleness.} Staleness criteria have long been adopted for efficiency purposes when training deep neural networks.
+\para{Training with Staleness.} Staleness criteria have long been adopted for efficiency purposes when training deep neural networks.
 Systems including SSP~\cite{ssp}, MXNet~\cite{parameter-server}, and Poseidon~\cite{poseidon} update model parameters asynchronously across different devices, helping to reduce global synchronization among devices and improve parallelism.
 Another branch of work, including PipeDream~\cite{pipedream} and PipeSGD~\cite{pipesgd}, pipeline DNN training and utilize stale parameters to reduce pipeline stall.
 They limit the staleness by periodically performing global synchronization. \system, however, selectively stores and reuses stale node embeddings instead of parameters which is unique to GNN models.

+\margin{6-1, M3} \para{Cache for GNNs.} There are two ways to cache for GNN training.
+The first is based on finding and caching node features that are frequently visited to save memory access.
+Previous methods utilize node degree~\cite{gnnadvisor,marius++,pagraph}, PageRank~\cite{gnntier,agnn}, or profiling~\cite{gnnlab} to estimate the frequency.
+The second is based on historical embeddings.
+Previous work~\cite{gas,vrgcn} caches either the historical embeddings of all nodes, or boundary nodes \cite{sancus}.
+Such methods may experience out-of-memory or low accuracy on large graphs as we have shown.